 - Lili Palacios-Baldwin Esq., Associate General Counsel for Labor and Employment, University Relations – University Counsel Read bioLili Palacios-Baldwin serves as the University’s Associate General Counsel for Labor and Employment.
 In this position she advises senior administrators, offers guidance on relevant federal and state laws, and represents the University in a variety of matters.

-- Martha Pokras, Executive Director of Planning and Administration, Executive Vice President’s Office Read bioMartha Pokras serves as the Executive Director of Planning and Administration in the Office of the Executive Vice President on Medford/Somerville campus.
+- Martha Pokras, Interim VP of Human Resources Read bioMartha Pokras serves as the Executive Director of Planning and Administration in the Office of the Executive Vice President on Medford/Somerville campus.
 She has been in this role with Tufts University for 6 years.
 Over her 34 years at Tufts, she has worked closely with faculty, staff, and students on all three campuses.

 - Bruce Reitman, Dean for Campus Life and Leadership, Dean of Student Affairs Office at Arts and Sciences, & Engineering Read bioBruce Reitman serves as the Dean for Campus Life and Leadership on the Medford/Somerville campus and addresses issues for students, faculty, staff and Tufts families in the School of Arts and Sciences, the School of Engineering and the Graduate School of Arts and Sciences.
 The Dean is a primary advocate for the quality of student life in the community, including maintaining policies and mechanisms that address safety, encourage civility in our campus dialogue, and promote a living/learning environment where students feel welcome and can pursue both their academic pursuits and take part in a rich and diverse co-curriculum.